 Public Service Company of Oklahoma (PSO) representatives plan to upgrade the electric transmission system in Grady and Caddo counties.
-Crews plan to begin construction in spring 2023 and conclude in early fall 2023.
+Crews plan to begin construction in early spring 2023 and conclude in early fall 2023.

 This project involves rebuilding about 18 miles of power line with steel single-pole structures and upgrading area substations to increase electric reliability for customers, reduce maintenance frequency and strengthen the line against weather and other environmental impacts.